Yaku, Kagoshima

 Yaku (屋久町, Yaku-chō) was a town located on the southern half of Yakushima (Yaku Island) in Kumage District, Kagoshima Prefecture, Japan.
+Its major settlement is the port town of Miyanoura.

+History

 As of 2003, the town had an estimated population of 7,008 and a population density of 28.96 persons per km².
 The total area was 242.03 km².

 On October 1, 2007, Yaku, along with the town of Kamiyaku (also from Kumage District), was merged to create the town of Yakushima.